basicmachines-co/basic-foundation/README.md

 * Signup/Login to render.com dashboard
 * Select "New Blueprint"
 * Choose the basic-foundation repo from the list and click the "Connect" button
+* View the service on the [dashboard](https://dashboard.render.com/)

+Further steps:

+* View service details, enable preview environments
+* Enable health checks
+* Disable auto-deploy on git commit
+* Add render deploy hook to github pipeline for git commit
+* Use Docker builds and deploys for render